precap/dcc-ex.github.io/docs/ex-installer/installing.rst

 |

-For further details on using Device Monitor, continue on to the next page with the "next" button, or go straight to :ref:`ex-installer/testing:using the ex-installer device monitor`.
+For further details on using Device Monitor, continue on to the next page with the 'Next' button, or go straight to :ref:`ex-installer/testing:using the ex-installer device monitor`.

 |force-break|